 2. Make sure the versionServiceEndpoint key is set to a valid Version Server URL (otherwise Smart Updates will not occur).

-Percona's Version Service
+Percona's Version Service Version Service inside your cluster

 You can use the URL of the official Percona's Version Service (default).
-Set versionServiceEndpoint to https://check.percona.com.
+Set versionServiceEndpoint to https:// check.percona.com.